Óscar Benítez (footballer, born 1948)

 Óscar Emigdio Benítez (born October 6, 1948) is a Salvadoran former professional football player and manager.
 Benítez became a coach and has spent almost two decades managing several clubs in El Salvador and Honduras.

 Playing career

 Benítez was born in San Vicente, El Salvador.

 Coaching career

-El Salvador national team (1991 and 1999–2000)

 In 1991, Benítez was named head coach of the El Salvador national team, which he managed at the 1991 UNCAF Nations Cup.
 His second period as El Salvador's manager began in 1999, and ended one year later.
 During that time, El Salvador failed to qualify to the 2002 World Cup.
 He left the national team for Honduran champions Motagua.

-Águila

 In 1993, Benítez was appointed as coach of C.D. Águila, replacing Juan Quarterone.

-Alianza

 In 2006, Benítez signed as coach of Alianza F.C., replacing Miguel Mansilla.

-Luis Ángel Firpo

 In September 2008, Benítez signed as new coach of C.D.
 Luis Ángel Firpo, replacing Miguel Aguilar Obando.
 In December of the same year, Benítez was replaced by Agustín Castillo.

-Return to Águila

 In January 2019, Benítez was appointed as sports director of C.D. Águila.